 Each year we welcome transfer students from a wide variety of colleges and universities.
 This year, will it be you?

-We can only provide transfer credit evaluations for admitted students.
-Prior to admission, you may be able to view a transfer equivalency chart from your community college to see what courses MAY transfer over to GW.
+We can only provide individual transfer credit evaluations for admitted students.
+As you consider your journey to GW, you can review historic transfer credits to see what courses MAY transfer over to GW.
 Equivalencies are not guaranteed, are from one point in time, and may be out of date, thus they should only be used as a guide.
+Complete the form below to request a guide.